SerhiiNadoienko/Redux-HeroesPanelApp/README.md

 git clone https://github.com/SerhiiNadoienko/Redux-HeroesPanelApp.git newFolder
 ```

-2. Make sure that you are in the new Folder folder and enter the `npm install` command in the console
+2. Make sure that you are in the *newFolder* folder and enter the `npm install` command in the console

 ```
    npm install